-An adaptogen is any particular substance found in certain plants and herbs which works to help even out your biological internal response to stress, whether from people stress, job stress…on and on. i.e. an adaptogen helps you cope, helps you adapt, helps you recover better.
+An adaptogen is any particular substance found in certain plants and herbs which works to help even out your biological internal response to stress, whether from people stress, job stress, emotional stress, physical stress…on and on. i.e. an adaptogen helps you cope, helps you adapt, helps you recover better.
 And negative side effects are few.
 It’s straight from nature!
 But each person needs to figure out for themselves if they tolerate any of these, or need to avoid some of them, and in working with your doctor.
 Because we can’t know that for anyone reading this.

 Examples of adaptogens to help counter high cortisol from chronic stress include

 - Rhodiola (Rhodiola rosea L.–mostly for morning only, as it can be too stimulating in the evenings)

-- Siberian Ginseng (recommended to take any Ginsengs in the daytime rather than evening to prevent bedtime insomnia)
+- Siberian Ginseng (also recommended to take any Ginsengs in the daytime rather than evening to prevent bedtime insomnia)

 - Korean Ginseng